osonwanne/selenium/README.md

-# Selenium
+# Selenium IDE Firefox plugin & Web-Driver

-## Test Automation with Selenium Web-Driver
+## Test Automation with Selenium Web-Driver in Python

 When/Where: